Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch6_controlflow.md

 all of the required after methods are called, starting with the innermost thunk.
 Then all of the required before methods are called, starting with the outermost thunk.

+The body of a `thunk` call is always called with no arguments.
+The before and after methods are each called with one argument.
+That argument is `True` if the method is being called as a result of a continuation jump and `False` if the method is being called as a result of the normal flow of control of the program.

 Note that before and after methods of a thunk are invoked in a special context.
 In this context, the dynamic scope is a clone of the dynamic